dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

     >   But a box could get pushed outside by lateral motion as well as pushing.
     >   Also, what happens when the box re-enters the zooming area limits?

+    >   Near here, ensure that the child deletion conditions can't be met at the
+    >   same time as the child spawning conditions.

 -   The lateral size of a child box will be calculated as a proportion of the lateral size of its parent box.
 The calculation will be based on a value